Dear Father Hood: is renovating a house during pregnancy a good idea?

 Option 3: move in with your parents or in-laws

 Due to our building work running significantly behind schedule (see above photo taken several weeks after the little man’s birth), we moved in with my wife’s parents.
-And while there’s no doubt that this had its negatives – lack of personal space, two more opinions as to why he was crying, both of them being much better at soothing a kid than we were, no Sky Sports, multiple occasions when I needed to bite my tongue – these were far outweighed by the positives.
+And while there’s no doubt that this had its negatives – lack of personal space, two more opinions as to why he was crying, both of them being much better at soothing a kid than I was, no Sky Sports, multiple occasions when I needed to bite my tongue – these were far outweighed by the positives.
 Which were… loads of help which enabled my wife to rest (she lost a lot of blood during labour), loads of love and support, dishwashing and laundry services, previous experience of raising a child, home-cooked meals and the entire West Wing boxset.
 Boy did I nail that series in about eight days.

 Option 4: set up camp on your mate Jimmy’s couch